crescent-network/crescent/docs/cli/liquidity.md

 # the current last price of the pair.
 # You are placing an order with an intention to wait until your order is matched and executed at 2.9.
 #
-# Make a limit order to buy
+# Place a limit order to buy
 crescentd tx liquidity limit-order 1 buy 50000000uusd uatom 2.9 17241379 \
 --chain-id localnet \
 --from alice \